Weitwalter/ForzaDashboard/README.md

 What it's intended for:
 I'm usually driving manual (sometimes with clutch) and frequent car changes make it difficult to get those upshifts right.
 I can either focus on the track or on the rpm-display.
 The shift-indicators some cars provide also don't help much due to them working differently for each car (growing, flashing, blinking...aaargh!)
-Also, a far-off goal is to include data history and further telemetry so that the dashboard helps empirically optimize driving (and tuning) through data analysis per car.

 What it does:
 This simple dashboard shows a singular shift-indicator all the time, no matter which car I'm driving in and how many rpm the engine can do.